barrelo89/SALI360/README.md

 "Decoded Frame"
 ![decoded](figure/decoded.png)

-- Calculate saliency scores and save them in json files (in 'json' directory).
+- Calculate saliency scores
+The following command would calculate saliency score of video frames and save them in json files (in 'json' directory).
+To boost up the computation efficiency, we sampled every n-th (in our case 10th) frame for saliency score.
 ```
 python3 saliency_json.py
 ```